Anna Markland: Radio and television

 Markland appeared throughout the 1982 BBC Young Musician of the Year series and in subsequent years as an interviewed guest in 1984 and as a judge in 2010 for the keyboards category final.
 She was interviewed on BBC World Service's Meridian shortly after winning the competition, she was the subject of a BBC documentary feature on past competition winners in 1984, twice again in 1986, and then in 1988.

 She presented a series of BBC Radio 3’s Young Artists’ Forum highlights in 1995.

-She stars, as Anna Crookes, in John La Bouchardière's 2007 film The Full Monteverdi.

 On the subject of gifted children, she was interviewed on BBC Radio 4's Woman's Hour programme in September 2010 and in I was a Child Prodigy (2008).

 She has performed live on BBC Radio 3's In Tune in April 2016.